mrhota/rust/src/doc/guide.md

 and gives an iterator over those values.
 The upper bound is exclusive, though, so our loop will print `0` through `9`, not `10`.

-Rust does not have the "C style" `for` loop on purpose.
+By design, Rust does not have the "C style" `for` loop.
 Manually controlling each element of the loop is complicated and error prone, even for experienced C developers.

-We'll talk more about `for` when we cover **iterator**s, later in the Guide.
+We'll talk more about `for` when we cover **iterator**s later in the Guide.

 ## `while`